kishgi/mern-with-docker/README.md

 docker-compose down
 ```

-To remove all containers, images, volumes:
+To remove all containers, images, and volumes:

 ```bash
 docker system prune -a